-.UPDATE: Plans for the launch of Giraffe Heroes Egypt have been delayed because of the worsening security situation.
-Under a new bill proposed in July 2015 by the current military government, people could become the subject of terrorism investigations if the government merely asserts that they “disturb public order and social peace,or ” harm “national unity.”
+.UPDATE: Plans for the launch of Giraffe Heroes Egypt have been delayed because of the security situation.
+Under the current military government, citizen activists can be harassed and jailed if the government merely asserts that they “disturb public order and social peace,or ” harm “national unity.”

 But the need for a Giraffe operation in Egypt grows by the day.
 Egyptians have got to find a way to build a social and political structure that works for all—Muslim and Christian, religious and secular.
 Their heroes can show them how, and Giraffe Heroes Egypt will tell the stories of those heroes—men and women from all religions, or no religion, committed to a free, democratic pluralism.

 BACKGROUND: GHI has been in contact with the heroes of Tahrir Square since the beginning of the Egyptian Revolution in 2011.
 GHI Director John Graham went to Cairo in late May 2013 to set the groundwork for launching Giraffe Heroes Egypt (GHE), a new movement whose purpose would be to find and tell the stories of Egypt's heroes—courageous men and women whose examples would inspire others to transcend religion and partisanship to build together a new Egypt that is safe, stable, just and prosperous.
 GHE would help construct what Egypt so desperately needs — a national process of building instead of tearing down.